Kit: AMT-Ertl

 Morrie Meyer: Thank you Mandrake, wherever you are!

-Sharon L.: For being supportive and putting up with my occasional single-minded obsession in composing this overly-long tutorial.
+Sharon L.: For being supportive and putting up with my occasional single-minded obsession with whatever it is I happen to be obsessing about at the moment.

 chapter 1